History | Food | Art & Culture | Getting Around | More Ideas

 Prohibition Liquor Co at Tell Henry is a distillery, coffee roaster, and cafe all in one, in the south-west corner of the city.
 Other SA based gins worth checking out include Red Hen (distilled in the CBD), 78° ( World’s Best Gin 2017), KIS, Applewood, McLaren Vale Distilling, Generations Gin, Antipodes Gin Co, Blind Tiger, Ambleside and Ounce Gin.

 For beer check out the city-based Lady Burra Brewery.
-They also have an amazing hot chip paddle to accompany your brew.
 Other local brews to try include Prancing Pony (which won Supreme Champion Beer at the International Beer Challenge), Big Shed Brewery, Lobethal Bierhaus, Little Bang, Pirate Life, and the classic Coopers.

 All with an overwhelming range of top SA wines and brews, Adelaide’s bar scene has exploded in the last few years with a range of small places to suit any niche.
 They are generally clustered together so you can bar hop with ease:

 Gresham St – Mississippi Moon, La Buvette, Bibliotheca (librarian favourite)

 Peel St – Maybe Mae, Therapy (lets you BYO food or get deliveries), Clever Little Tailor, La Rambla, 2nd & 6th, Alfred’s Bar, Paloma, Malt & Juniper